quasarframework/quasar/docs/src/pages/quasar-cli-vite/convert-to-quasar-cli-with-vite.md

 ### Step 7: PWA related

 * **VERY important: BEFORE porting your files over, run command `quasar mode add pwa`.
 Otherwise all the needed packages will not be added, and your build will fail.**
 * The default name of the outputted service worker file has changed from `service-worker.js` to `sw.js`.
 This can break your update process the first time the new app is loaded.
 So, if your app is in production, to ensure smooth upgrades from the previous Webpack builds, make sure the name matches the name of your previous service worker file.
-You can set it through [quasar.config.js > pwa > swFilename](/quasar-cli-vite/developing-pwa/configuring-pwa#quasar-config-js).
+You can set it through [quasar.config file > pwa > swFilename](/quasar-cli-vite/developing-pwa/configuring-pwa#quasar-config-file).
-* Quasar CLI with Webpack relies on `quasar.config.js > manifest` to specify the manifest, but you will need to use `/src-pwa/manifest.json` to declare it for Quasar CLI with Vite.
-After declaring the manifest in `/src-pwa/manifest.json`, delete `quasar.config.js > manifest` section.
+* Quasar CLI with Webpack relies on `quasar.config file > manifest` to specify the manifest, but you will need to use `/src-pwa/manifest.json` to declare it for Quasar CLI with Vite.
+After declaring the manifest in `/src-pwa/manifest.json`, delete `quasar.config file > manifest` section.
-* There were also some props in `quasar.config.js` that are no longer available.
+* There were also some props in the `quasar.config` file that are no longer available.
 Most notably: `metaVariables`, `metaVariablesFn`.
 Simply edit `/index.html` and add those tags directly there.

 ```html
 <!-- index.html -->